 These are some of the most important issues in deciding whether someone is a suitable candidate for hair transplantation.

 The first step in the hair transplant process is the design of the hairline.
-The surgeon will sketch a suggestion for placement of the hairline.
+The surgeon will sketch a suggestion for the placement of the hairline.
 You are encouraged to participate in this decision process.

-Next the donor area is prepared.
+Next, the donor area is prepared.
 Hair in the back is lifted and a narrow strip of hair is trimmed.
 The hair from above will cover the area.
 Both the top and the back of the scalp is then anesthetized.
 Patients are given the option for Nitrous Oxide (laughing gas) while the local anesthesia is applied.
-This is usually the only discomfort you will feel during the procedure, and lasts only one or two minutes.
+This is usually the only discomfort you will feel during the procedure and lasts only one or two minutes.

-Narrow strips are removed from the donor area and the hair from above and below are brought back together with a simple running stitch.
-The stitches are covered by your hair and removed in one week to ten days, leaving a fine scar line that is concealed by your on hair.
+Narrow strips are removed from the donor area and the hair from above and below is brought back together with a simple running stitch.
+The stitches are covered by your hair and removed in one week to ten days, leaving a fine scar line that is concealed by your own hair.
 (It is important to note that if you shave your hair in the donor area the scar line may show.)

 An alternative procedure for acquiring donor hair is Follicular Unit Extraction or FUE.
 Follicular Unit Extraction (FUE) also takes grafts from the back and sides of the patient’s head individually.
 Depending on how the patient prefers it, you can either shave the whole head or small "micro-strips" can be shaved for optimal camouflage - but some level of shaving has to be done because the hair has to be short for effective removal.

 From the donor strip naturally occurring Follicular Units, usually groups of 1-3 hairs, are separated under a microscope to preserve every follicle.